WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Digital/index.md

 ### Interrupts

 Interrupts allow your application to be notified of the change of state of a Digital Input without having to poll the value.
-Enabling interrupts requires two things from your application: setting the `InterruptMode` of the `IDigitalInputPort` instance and then adding a handler for the instance's `Changed` event.
+Enabling interrupts requires two things from your application: setting the `InterruptMode` of the `IDigitalInputPort` and then subscribing to notifications either via the `Changed` event, or using the `IObservable` pattern.

+#### Example

 For example, if you wanted your application to get notified when the `D03` input pin changed from `LOW` to `HIGH` (a rising interrupt), you could use the following code: